joaohnp/FC_Consciousness/README.md

 3. **Computation Time**: Initial CURBD computation may take several hours depending on dataset size.
 4. **Dependencies**: All required packages are specified in `pyproject.toml` and installed via `uv sync`.

-## Citation

-If you use this code in your research, please cite the original CURBD methodology:

-Perich MG et al. Inferring brain-wide interactions using data-constrained recurrent neural network models. bioRxiv.
-DOI: https://doi.org/10.1101/2020.12.18.423348

 ## License